zkat/ssri/README.md

 If the Promise is rejected because verification failed, the returned error will have `err.code` as `EBADCHECKSUM`.

+If `opts.size` is given, it will be matched against the stream size.
+An error with `err.code` `EBADSIZE` will be returned by a rejection if the expected size and actual size fail to match.

 If `opts.pickAlgorithm` is provided, it will be used by [`Integrity#pickAlgorithm`](#integrity-pick-algorithm) when deciding which of the available digests to match against.